LindaSchonfeldt/LindaSchonfeldt/README.md

   "I'm a Developer and UX designer with a strong attention to detail.
 I thrive in creative, purpose-driven environments where I can combine empathy, and technology to create meaningful digital experiences."
 education:
 [
-  "Bachelor's Degree in Computer Science (Interaction Design)", "Web Development Bootcamp",
+  "Bachelor's Degree in Computer Science (Interaction Design), @Stockholm_University", "Web Development Bootcamp, @Technigo",
 ]

 fields_of_interests: